pfsense/docs/source/dhcp/index.rst

 DHCP
 ****

-Dynamic Host Configuration Protocol (DHCP), allows a device such as pfSense to dynamically allocate IP addresses to clients from a predefined pool of addresses.
+Dynamic Host Configuration Protocol (DHCP), allows a device such as pfSense® software to dynamically allocate IP addresses to clients from a predefined pool of addresses.
 DHCP also sends configuration information to clients such as a gateway, DNS servers, domain name, and other useful settings.

 .. toctree::
    :maxdepth: 1